Friendship Park (San Diego–Tijuana): History

-In 1994 amidst widespread fear of illegal immigration in the area, a 14 mile was constructed on the border between San Diego and Tijuana as part of Operation Gatekeeper, including one in Friendship Park.
+In 1994, amidst widespread fear of illegal immigration in the area, a 14 mile was constructed on the border between San Diego and Tijuana as part of Operation Gatekeeper, including one in Friendship Park.
 Border security was tightened in the 1990s and again after the September 11 terrorism attacks in 2001.
 During that time, people on opposite sides of the border were still able to touch and pass objects through the barrier.

 In 2009, the U.S. Department of Homeland Security closed down Friendship Park and a second parallel fence was created which stretches into the Pacific Ocean that includes barbed wires, sensors, and surveillance cameras.
 A 20 foot border patrol access road was also created, along with a third 20 foot of steel bars.
 In late 2011 and early 2012, the "Surf Fence" Project replaced the old bars that form a barrier on the beach and extended it 300 feet into the ocean.

+In 2011, mesh was added to the wall, limiting contact to finger tip touches.
+The fence dividing the two countries had a thick, dense steel mesh that is difficult to see through and only allowed the touching of fingertips.

 In 2012, under pressure from the public and activist groups, the federal government agreed to reopen the park with an outer perimeter fence blocking access to the public except when permitted by the U.S. Border Patrol, which controls access to the park.
-The fence dividing the two countries is now a thick, dense steel mesh that is difficult to see through and only allows the touching of fingertips.